 It’s a very British approach that recognizes that Oi Polloi’s audience may have a strong distaste for the pretentiousness that sometimes accompanies fashion talk.

 At the same time, Oi Polloi curates the brands in its collection with a serious amount of care.
 It talks about the inspiration behind each label and offers interviews with designers that keep a sense of humor but still go into detail about elements of clothing such as where zippers are positioned.
 It’s an unfussy and authentic approach that’s right for its audience, showing it’s okay to take an interest in fashion without being pretentious.

 Oi Polloi is true to its origins as a result, rather than coming across as a faceless international brand.
 It really helps the brand distinguish itself in the menswear market.

 Developing a distinct tone of voice is a key way for any brand to stand out from the crowd.
 This does not mean that all brands invest the time and effort into defining their tone of voice as part of their style guidelines.

-Although many brand produce content in the form of blogs, social media posts, eBooks and whitepapers, few do much to elaborate on what the brand’s tone of voice is.
+Although many brand produce content in the form of blogs, social media posts, eBooks, and government documentation, few do much to elaborate on what the brand’s tone of voice is.

-Having a recognisable communication style and tone is especially important if content is off-site and accessible outside the brand’s owned territory online.
+Having a recognizable communication style and tone is especially important if content is off-site and accessible outside the brand’s owned territory online.

-When a brand’s content is far from home, it’s particularly vital that it’s recognisable as part of the brand identity and express that uniqueness wherever it may be.
+When a brand’s content is far from home, it’s particularly vital that it’s recognizable as part of the brand identity and express that uniqueness wherever it may be.